Table of contents

 It is the most used business metric by different companies as it shows the month-over-month sales results.
 It reflects the essential growth in people’s interest in the product/service.
-Also, it presents the impact of the marketing strategy and the company standing within the market competition.
+Also, it presents the impact of the marketing strategy, for example planning a content strategy, and the company standing within the market competition.
 The assessment of sales revenue must show the progress of aiming the goal and consider different factors that may affect it.

 Using sales for KPI, the management must be aware of market changes, past marketing tactics, competitive actions, and more.
 The calculation of sales revenues comes from adding all the income from confirmed purchases minus the cost of the returned product or refunded service.

 The net profit margin is the business metric that shows the company’s capability to generate profit compared to its revenue.
 It shows how efficient a company is as it helps predict long-term growth in the business industry.
 Also, it presents information on whether the company’s income can exceed the business’s costs.
 Measuring the net profit margin is about calculating the monthly revenue and then reducing the operational costs.

 The gross margin is a metric where companies can reflect on their improvement in terms of process and production.
 The measurement comes from the company’s total sales revenue reduced by the sale of the product costs, divided by the total sales revenue.
 Hence, it is the numerical representation of the company’s productivity.